Dhee-raj10/finance-manager/README.md

 # Topics Covered

   While working on this project, I got to apply and understand:

-      Building apps with React functional components
+   1.Building apps with React functional components

-      Managing state with useState
+   2.Managing state with useState

-      Creating dynamic and reusable components
+   3.Creating dynamic and reusable components

-      Persisting data using the browser’s localStorage
+   4.Persisting data using the browser’s localStorage

-      Passing and handling props across components
+   5.Passing and handling props across components

-      Event handling in React
+   6.Event handling in React

-      Integrating Chart.js with React to create visual insights
+   7.Integrating Chart.js with React to create visual insights

-      Designing layouts using Bootstrap for responsiveness
+   8.Designing layouts using Bootstrap for responsiveness

 # Future Improvements

-      Add category filters (e.g., Food, Rent, Transport)
+      1.Add category filters (e.g., Food, Rent, Transport)

-      Monthly or yearly breakdown reports
+      2.Monthly or yearly breakdown reports

-      Authentication and user accounts (for multi-user support)
+      3.Authentication and user accounts (for multi-user support)

 # Thanks for checking it out.
 Feel free to contribute, give feedback, or fork it for your own use!